Spend Time Exploring Southern British Columbia

 Bromley Rock Provincial Park

 With a popular swimming hole on a hot day and easy access off the highway, Bromley Rock is the perfect place for a summer get away.
-Tubing down the Similkameen River to Stemwinder Provincial Park is also a popular way to spend the day.
-If you feeling daring enough, you can enjoy the various levels of cliff jumping the rock has to offer, or just relax on the beach and watch from the safety of your camping chair.
+Tubing down the Similkameen River to Stemwinder Provincial Park is also a popular way to spend the day or just relax on the beach.
 Campsites are reservable, but also available on a first come, first served basis.

 For more information on Bromley Rock, click here.